 - Optional: change the failure threshold (default 2 consecutive failed probes before flipping to "down") on the detail page.

-When the monitor flips from up to down, the existing global notification email list (the same one already wired up for failed scheduled jobs) receives a Resend email.
+When the monitor flips from up to down, the existing global notification email list (the same one already wired up for failed scheduled jobs) receives an email.
 When it recovers, you get a Recovered email.
 No new inbox, no new vendor.

 When you actually want a dedicated uptime tool